adjust/android_sdk/README.md

 ```

 Conversely, you can deactivate offline mode by calling `setOfflineMode` with `false`.
 When the adjust SDK is put back in
-online mode, all saved information is send to our servers with the correct time information.
+online mode, all saved information is sent to our servers with the correct time information.

 Unlike disabling tracking, this setting is **not remembered** between sessions.
 This means that the SDK is in online mode
 whenever it is started, even if the app was terminated in offline mode.